 What is Narrow Web Flexo Printing?

-Flexography is one of – if not the most – quickly growing printing process used today.
+Flexography is one of – if not the most – quickly growing printing processes used today.
 Two of the main sectors in flexography are wide web and narrow web flexo printing.

 Wide web flexo printing focuses on high volumes and fast printing speeds to produce impressively sized runs – but that volume tends to be a barrier for smaller manufacturers.